The Found Essay: Letter from a Mother to a Daughter*

 Back at Jerry’s desk I was the center of attention, everyone talking at me, joking with me, hypothesizing about my “episode.”
 It was with a tone of humor that he blurted out, “Maybe you’re pregnant.”
 More laughter and jokes from the group while I absorbed that thought.
 Maybe I was what?
 I was a newlywed, but had been in training for the entire length of my marriage.
 Our life together as a married couple had just started, living in a tiny house, our focus had been on settling in, not expanding our family.
 I thought of the past couple of days, putting pieces together, tying bits to make a tapestry of understanding built of moments I’d overlooked.
 It was possible, in fact probable, but only a few days had passed since the day she became alive inside me, secretly plotting to change my life forever.
 How could these symptoms start so soon?

 The weeks that followed brought discomfort and joy.
-Happy to have an opportunity to be a mother, apprehensive about my body’s ability to do so, conscious of my shifting world perspective, and acute curiosity about the life growing inside of me, I began to view myself as more than one person.
+Happy to have an opportunity to be a mother, apprehensive about my body’s ability to do so, conscious of my shifting world perspective, and filled with an acute curiosity about the life growing inside of me, I began to view myself as more than one person.
 Each moment was filled with the Knowing that I would be responsible for the life of another, that somehow, my own small life was now expanded to include endless possibilities.
 The ever-present pulsing questions of who this person inside me would become.

 The truth is, my world shifted on its axis that day.
 North became south, east became west.
 I never looked back.
 Knowing her has been the greatest part of this earthly adventure.
 Life as her mother has given me a reason to be a better person, to try harder, to aim higher, to keep going.
 I’ve never wanted to disappoint her, so I pushed for one more mile, one more notch, ever reaching for the perch just a bit higher than where I stood.